Introduction

 component which shows you your current location in the site hierarchy.
 I don’t see these often in blog templates even though they are so amazing for both discoverability (SEO and crawling) and user experience (the user always knows how “deep” they are in the site). -

 You can specify multiple post authors via frontmatter.
-If this post author’s slug is found within the
+If this post author’s ID is found within the

 Authors